wahabs/Notes-on-Effective-JavaScript/README.md

 Technically you can use an object wrapper to define a primitive, e.g. `var s = new String("hello")`.
 The variable `s` is now a `typeOf` object, *not* a string in the primitive sense.
 This can cause unexpected behavior, such as the normal comparison `===` to an equivalent string would yield `false` because they are different objects.
 For this reason, you should prefer primitives to object wrappers.

 The reason object wrappers exist then is for their implicit coercion.
 You can call predefined methods on primitives as if they were objects, e.g. `"hello".toUpperCase();`.
-JS will create an implicit wrapping, creating `new String("hello")` and then calling the `toUpperCase` method on it.
+JavaScipt will create an implicit wrapping, creating `new String("hello")` and then calling the `toUpperCase` method on it.

 ### Item 5: Avoid using `==` with mixed types
 The `==` comparison operator is less strict and will try to coerce types when comparing, so stick to `===`.